 The National Committee for the History of Art, founded in 1980, is the U.S. affiliate of the Comité International d’Histoire de l’Art (CIHA), established in Vienna, Austria, in 1873 and host of quadrennial art history congresses since that date.
 Planning for the 26th CIHA World Congress, held in Washington, D.C. in 1986 led to the establishment of a U.S. national organization.
-Currently, the National Committee is planning for a second CIHA World Congress to be held in the U.S. in 2028.
+In partnership with colleagues from Mexico, the National Committee will co-host the next CIHA World Congress in Mexico City in 2029.

 Irving Lavin, founding President of the National Committee, was instrumental in shaping the organization as it prepared to conceive and host the 1986 World Congress, World Art: Themes of Unity in Diversity.
 Under the leadership of Nancy Troy, the National Committee subsequently hosted an international conference, Past Perfected: Antiquity and its Reinventions, in Los Angeles in 2006.
 In the years since, the National Committee has focused on developing global networks of art historians, particularly in areas of the world in which art history remains an emerging discipline.
 With support from The Getty Foundation, and in partnership with the College Art Association, the National Committee brings together art historians from such regions as Africa, Asia, Latin America, the Middle East, Eastern Europe, and North America for discussions on the state of the discipline and to help forge communities of scholars around the globe.